piobpc/PowerBI_data_science_dashboard/README.md

 ![Project1 Second Page](/images/P2_dashboard_second_page.jpg)

 For instance, an user clicked on Senior Data Engineer role, so he may see more information presented in easy-to-read manner.

+PS Huge shoutout to Luke Barousse as he inspired me to create this project, and to Kelly Adams for showing what's possible in the world of data.